 During detailed Design several things should be done while information and discipline engineers are available to help

-Assure that weight report or database details can be decipher or interrupted to identify parts in a system.
-For example a piping system component are best reported in a sequence from the storage tank to the point of application.
+Assure that weight report or database details can be decipher or interpreted to identify parts in a system.
+For example, piping system components are best reported in a sequence from the storage tank to the point of application.
 Structure is best reported consistently from north to south or forward to aft or from the bottom to top of a column.
-This will make identifying bulk changes easies
+This will make identifying bulk changes easier and accessible by each specific department.

-Equipment is best identified by location, so that the motor, controller, remote read out are identified separate in the database by with location and system code, to allow changes to be identified.
+Equipment is best identified by location, so that the motor, controller, remote read out are identified separately in the database by with location and system code, to allow changes to be identified.
+This is especially important in terms of vertical position for floating units.

 Identify potential changes to the unit over the life cycle.
-Things will change, due to wear and tear or need to be replaced as it becomes obsolete.
+Things will change, due to wear and tear or need to be replaced as they becomes obsolete.
 Some examples include:

-Anode wastage
+anode wastage

 paint accumulation